divyaGrvgithub/Url_Shortner_Project_G8/README.md

 ```

 ### POST /url/shorten
-- Create a short URL for an original url recieved in the request.
+- Create a short URL for an original url recieved in the request body.
-- The baseUrl must be same for the returned shortUrl.
-Example if the originalUrl is http://abc.com/user/images/name/2 then the shortened url should be http://abc.com/xyz
+- The baseUrl must be the application's baseUrl.
+Example if the originalUrl is http://abc.com/user/images/name/2 then the shortened url should be http://localhost:3000/xyz
 - Return the shortened unique url.
 Refer [this](#url-shorten-response) for the response
 - Ensure the same response is returned for an original url everytime
 - Return HTTP status 400 for an invalid request

-### GET /shortUrl
+### GET /:urlCode
 - Redirect to the original URL corresponding
 - Use a valid HTTP status code meant for a redirection scenario.
 - Return a suitable error for a url not found